hallez/tempcon_pub/README.md

 * s26: missing temporal source memory data

 ## Behavioral analyses:
+NB: R scripts are setup as an [R package](http://r-pkgs.had.co.nz/) - this is probably not quite the right time to use a package, but I did this as a convenient way to load the dependencies.
+What this means is that all of the R scripts assume that you are first opening the `.Rproj` file and then running the R scripts from within RStudio.
 1. Load in data from Presentation and re-format into R: `load_data.R`
 2. Tidy up and create some columns that are helpful for scoring: `behav-tidy.R`
 3. Generate onset and trial information files: `create-onset-files.R`